mahidhar/pearc24_k8s_tutorial/2a_scheduling_hands_on.md

-# Scientific Computing with Kubernetes Tutorial
+# AI and Scientific Research Computing with Kubernetes Tutorial

 **Scheduling in Kubernetes\
 Hands on session**